btford/grunt-ngmin/README.md

+# DEPRECATED

+Try using [grunt-ng-annotate](https://www.npmjs.org/package/grunt-ng-annotate) instead.
+If something doesn't work there, open an issue there.

 #grunt-ngmin

 Grunt plugin for pre-minifying Angular apps.
 Learn why this is awesome by reading up on the [ngmin](https://github.com/btford/ngmin) cli tool.